etchichury/trust/README.md

 ## Captain's Log (yes, it's a Star Trek: The Original Series reference)

-Here, I'll describe my journey trhought this project, my thoughts and findings.
+Here, I'll describe my journey throught this project, my thoughts and findings.

 ### 04/24/22 - Sunday

-I first downloaded Rust, and already noted something interesing: it has specific command to install when you're using WSL:
+I first downloaded Rust, and already noted something interesting: it has a specific command to install when you're using WSL:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 Creating a new project using Cargo (Rust's package manager) is really starightfoward.
-And I can say the samething for setting up the manifest file (adding metadata and managing dependencies).
+And I can say the same thing for setting up the manifest file (adding metadata and managing dependencies).

 Since we want to deal inside Linux' user space we have to use [TUN/TAP](https://www.kernel.org/doc/Documentation/networking/tuntap.txt) and Rust already provides an [interface](https://docs.rs/tun-tap/latest/tun_tap/) for that!

 The first iteration of the program is really simple.
 We create a new tun interface and print what we receive.
-What is a little more complex is how to setup the device create by this program.
+What is a little more complex is how to setup the device created by this program.
 First we need to setup a capability to our program using the `setcap` command.

 According to `man capabilities`: